noinodev/dev-2803/a2/readme.md

 Running the program(s)
 -   Run ./bin/server and ./bin/client from project directory
 -   Server should always be started first, as it owns the shared memory.
 The client will segfault if started first.
+Didn't have time to fix that.

 Interacting with the program(s)
 -   On the client, you can enter an integer: